+Internal Audit's independence and objectivity

-Beazley's plc audit and risk committee undertake the formal oversight of the internal audit function's independence and objectivity is maintained in a number of ways:
+The internal audit function's independence and objectivity is maintained in a number of ways:

-- the head of internal audit reports to a non-executive director (the chair of the plc audit and risk committee), and for operational matters to the chief executive officer; - the Bldac audit committee annually reviews and approves an internal audit charter that sets out the roles and responsibilities of the head of internal audit and the internal audit function.
-The internal audit function is not mandated to undertake any form of business activity and its remit is restricted to assurance and consultation work; - the internal audit plan is approved by the Beazley plc audit and risk committee and Bldac audit Committee (nonexecutive committee); - the head of internal audit rotates staff between audit assignments to ensure objectivity and independence; and - the head of internal audit must provide annual representations to the committee on the ongoing independence and objectivity of the internal audit function.
+- the head of internal audit reports to a non-executive director (the chair of the plc audit and risk committee), and for operational matters to the chief executive officer of Beazley; - the Bldac audit committee annually reviews and approves an internal audit charter that sets out the roles and responsibilities of the head of internal audit and the internal audit function. - the internal audit function is not mandated to undertake any form of business activity and its remit is restricted to assurance and consultation work as approved by the plc audit and risk committee and Bldac audit committee; - the Bldac annual internal audit plan is approved by the Bldac audit committee (non-executive committee); - the head of internal audit rotates staff between audit assignments to ensure objectivity and independence; and - the head of internal audit must provide annual representations to the committee on the ongoing independence and objectivity of the internal audit function.